-All textbooks used in the core curriculum at Central High School are aligned to the California Content Standards and Frameworks.
-Standards-based instructional materials are approved by the district's Board of Trustees.
-The district follows the State Board of Education's six-year adoption cycle for core content materials and the eight-year cycle for textbook adoptions in foreign language, visual and performing arts, and health.
+All textbooks used in the core curriculum at Crestline Elementary School are aligned to the California Content Standards and Frameworks.
+Instructional materials are selected from the state's most recent list of standards-based materials and adopted by the State Board of Education.
+The district follows the State Board of Education's eight-year adoption cycle for core content materials (English/language arts, math, science, and social science).

 On Tuesday, September 22, 2020, the Barstow Unified School District's Board of Trustees held a public hearing to certify the extent to which textbooks and instructional materials have been provided to students.
-The Board of Trustees adopted Resolution #15, 2020-2021 which certifies as required by Education Code §60119 (1) that textbooks and instructional materials were provided to all students, including English learners, in the district to the extent that each pupil has a textbook or instructional materials, or both, to use in class and to take home, (2) sufficient textbooks and instructional materials were provided to each student, including English learners, that are aligned to the academic content standards and consistent with the cycles and content of the curriculum frameworks in math, science, history-social science, and English/language arts, (3) sufficient textbooks or instructional materials were provided to each pupil enrolled in foreign language or health classes, and (4) sufficient laboratory science equipment was available for science laboratory classes offered in grades 9-12 inclusive.
+The Board of Trustees adopted Resolution #15, 2020-2021 which certifies as required by Education Code §60119 (1) that textbooks and instructional materials were provided to all students, including English learners, in the district to the extent that each pupil has a textbook or instructional materials, or both, to use in class and to take home, and (2) sufficient textbooks and instructional materials were provided to each student, including English learners, that are aligned to the academic content standards and consistent with the cycles and content of the curriculum frameworks in math, science, history-social science, and English/language arts.